aws/aws-cdk/packages/aws-cdk-lib/aws-efs/README.md

     enable: true,
     kmsKey, // optional
     region: 'us-east-1', // optional
-    az: 'us-east-1a', // optional, Specifing the AZ means creating a One Zone file system as the replication destination }
+    availabilityZone: 'us-east-1a', // optional, Specifing the AZ means creating a One Zone file system as the replication destination
+  }
 });